lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 It's clear that RSpec has more "features" (e.g. nesting, `before :all` and so on) than MiniTest (ignoring the many extensions available for MiniTest, the most sophisticated of which end up significantly modifying or replacing the `MiniTest::Unit.run` behaviour).
 I'm deliberately ignoring features like *matchers*, or a built-in mocking framework, because what I'm most interested in here are the features that affect the *structure* of the tests.

-It's certainly possible to implement features like nesting using subclasses and explicit calls to `super`, this is the kind of *plumbing* work that Ruby programmers are not accustomed to accepting.
+It's certainly possible to implement features like nesting using subclasses and explicit calls to `super`, but this is the kind of *plumbing* work that Ruby programmers are not accustomed to accepting.
 By separating creation of tests from Ruby's class implementation, the implicit relationships between groups of tests can take this burden instead, and behaviours like `before :all`, which have no natural analogue in class-based testing, are possible.

 Now, you may believe that nesting is fundamentally undesirable, and it is not my present intention to disabuse you of that opinion.
 It's useful (I think) to understand the constraints we accept by our choice of framework, and I've certainly found my explorations of MiniTest and RSpec have helped clarify my own opinions about which approach is ultimately more aligned with my own preferences.
 While I wouldn't say that I'm ready to jump wholesale into the RSpec ecosystem, I think it's fair to say that my advocacy of class-style testing frameworks is at an end.